sunpy/sunpy/docs/tutorial/installation.rst

 ----------------

 To install ``sunpy``, start by launching a terminal (under a UNIX-like system) or the miniforge Prompt (under Windows).
-Now we will create and activate new virtual environment to install ``sunpy`` into:
+Now we will create and activate a new virtual environment to install ``sunpy`` into:

 .. code-block:: bash